Frequently Asked Questions

 Can I join USG immediately or do I need to wait until the next semester or next year?

 Do I need to be studying something like political science or have a certain major to join USG?

 How can I arrange for a representative from USG to come in and speak to my organization?

-To arrange for a representative from USG to speak to your organization, please contact any one of our e-board members listed in our directory.
+To arrange for a representative from USG to speak to your organization, please contact any one of our Executive Board Members listed in our directory.

 USG gets its money from student activity fees.
 In turn, this money goes back into funding events and initiatives that reward you is various ways.
-For all other questions, please contact Vice President of Financial Affairs Miracle Vansiea ( email@example.com).
+For all other questions, please contact Vice President of Financial Affairs, Michaela Hughbanks, at email@example.com.